 inside your virtual environment.
 Install the libraries as follows:

 This command will install Dash and pandas in your virtual environment.
 You’ll use specific versions of these packages to make sure that you have the same environment as the one used throughout this tutorial.
-In addition to Dash, pandas will help you handle reading and wrangling the data you’ll use in your app.
+Alongside Dash, pandas will help you handle reading and wrangling the data that you’ll use in your app.

 Finally, you need some data to feed into your dashboard.
 You can download the data as well as the code you see throughout this tutorial by clicking the link below: